panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 }
 ```

-Without knowing much about what happens inside `myBigFunction()`, you can conclude that `result` variable is assigned once and after the declaration is readonly.
+Without knowing much about what happens inside `myBigFunction()`, you can conclude that `result` variable is assigned once, and after the declaration is read-only.

 In other cases, if your variable has to be reassigned multiple times during execution, then `let` declaration is the way to go.

 ## 2. Minimize the variable's scope

-The variables in JavaScript live and are accessible within the [scope](/javascript-scope/) they've been created.
+The variables live within the [scope](/javascript-scope/) they've been created.
 A code block and a function body create a scope for `const` and `let` variables.

-A good practice to increase the readability of variables is to try to keep them in the smallest possible scope.
+A good practice to increase the readability of variables is to try to keep them in the smallest reasonably possible scope.

 For example, the following function is an implementation of [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm):